aws-samples/rancher-on-aws-workshop/content/20-exploring-the-cluster/22-rancher-applications/index.en.md

 ### Step 4:

-Just like with Longhorn, feel free to close the shell window as soon as it opens or after you see the **`SUCCESS`** message.
+Neuvector should install in less than a minute.
+Just like with Longhorn, feel free to close the shell pane as soon as it opens or after you see the **`SUCCESS`** message.

 ![rancher-app-neuvector-installed](/static/images/content/22-app-neuvector-installed.png)